MicrosoftDocs/SupportArticles-docs/support/sql/admin/performance-issues-using-columstore-indexes-large-pages.md

 ms.custom: sap:Administration and Management
 ms.prod: sql
 ---
-# Interoperability of Columnstore indexes with large page memory model in SQL Server
+# Performance may be slow when Columnstore indexes used with Large Page memory

 This article helps you resolve the performance issue when you use `Columnstore Index` feature and large page memory model in SQL Server.